jdonnerstag/pyfwf_db/README.rst

 Computed fields
 ================

-By default the following fields are supported:
+By default the following fields are available in all views:

 - "_lineno": The line number (record number) within the original file, excluding leading comments
 - "_file": The file name, e.g. as in a multi-file scenario